 - ✓ English Proficiency and Other Academic Concerns

 - ✓ Students with Disabilities

 - ✓ Academic Honesty

 - ✓ Emergency Notification

 - ✓ Continuity of Academic Instruction for a Pandemic or Emergency

 - ✓ Family Educational Rights and Privacy Act of 1974 (FERPA)

-- ✓ Starfish
+- ✓ Dropguard

 All Lab Reports, Lab Quizzes and Lab Exams must be completed by the scheduled due dates as listed on the course schedule posted on the course Moodle site (and found at the bottom of this syllabus).
 Activities will be turned off as of 5pm CST on those due dates and no credit will be available for those activities after the due dates.
 If an emergency situation occurs, which affects your participation in this course, contact me immediately.
-If an emergency occurs and you miss a practical or lab (emergencies count as accidents requiring hospitalization, death of IMMEDIATE (grandparent, parent, spouse, sibling, child) family member, sickness that requires hospitalization, military deployment, legal (court appointments)), it is possible to make up ONE exam or lab, not both.
-Documentation for all excused absences is REQUIRED.
-Instructor reserves the right to change the format of the make-up test.
-You are 100% responsible for fitting in the course material and meeting deadlines all while maintaining your personal obligations.
-Please plan this course accordingly for your successful completion.
+Be prepared to provide proof.
+Being busy is not an emergency.
+For the purposes of this course an "emergency situation" is an unexpected, unpreventable and significant occurrence, which realistically prevents you from completing required coursework by its due date.
 You are expected to be aware of due dates and manage the required coursework within your personal schedule and obligations.
 For example, not submitting any coursework for 3 weeks and then not being able to submit it during week 4 because of an emergency that week is not acceptable.